emotional-cities/byteroad-workshop/README.md

 > **Note**
 > Enable GitHub pages for this endpoint and replace the link.

-## Connecting to the SDI using a Client
+## Connecting to the SDI using a Client :electric_plug:
 Using the endpoints above, you can access data from the SDI using a client, provided that the client supports the standards in the [legacy](#the-legacy-stack) or [newer](#the-modern-stack).
 In this section of the workshop, we will demonstrate how-to do that, using different clients: QGIS, python/OWSLib, Mapstore and JavaScript/LeafLet.
 If you are using a different GIS client, you can ask us if it has support for any of these standards.

 ### QGIS